 Scanning electron microscopy (SEM) is an essential tool that allows scientists to directly visualize the surface structure and composition of a variety of materials on the nanometer to micrometer scale.
-The decision between utilizing a core facility for SEM services or investing in an in-house instrument is a critical one that researchers often grapple with.
+The decision between utilizing a core facility for SEM services or investing in in-house SEM is a critical one that researchers often grapple with.
 Both options offer distinct advantages and implications for efficiency, cost-effectiveness, and research outcomes.
 In this blog post, we explore the key factors influencing this decision-making process, delving into the benefits and drawbacks of both approaches.

 Accessing SEM Services through a Core Facility